Modern European Design for an American home

 The stainless steel recess channel detail bounces off light, and creates the sense of durability and strength that metal is associated with.
 The resulting shadow gap effect is striking and unmistakably modern.

-German precision engineering, a defining characteristic of FORM kitchens, shines through in the details of this kitchen.
+German kitchens have precision engineering, a defining characteristic of FORM kitchens, that shines through in the details of this kitchen.
 Practical accessories include a cutlery insert and a non-slip drawer base mat for pots and pans.

 Photography by James Zhou